-The Hummingbird Project is a Community Interest Company based on the outstanding Causeway Coast.
-The Project aims to support people who are suffering from mental ill health and providing early intervention and prevention solutions to upskill all members of society in emotional resilience.
-We have a keen interest in recovery and working collectively within local communities, to improve people’s mental health, life circumstances and reduce stigma.
+The Hummingbird Project is a Community Interest Company based on the outstanding Causeway Coast and providing services to all of Northern Ireland.
+The Project aims to support people who are suffering from mental ill health and provides early intervention and prevention solutions to upskill all members of society in emotional resilience.
+We have a keen interest in recovery and resilience while we work collectively within local communities, to improve people’s mental health, life circumstances and reduce stigma.

 The Hummingbird Project – An Overview

 Our Project is all about people and our own inspiring ability to determine what constitutes a healthy life for us as individuals.
 The Hummingbird facilitates this self-determination by working with those who need support with their mental health but also addressing mental health resilience as a societal issue.
 We provide bespoke training with community partners which addresses identified need in an impactful and accountable way and provide emotional resilience solutions for all sectors to increase the well-being of managers, staff and clients.